 Here are some examples of NIDCD activities that include members of the public:

 - The National Deafness and Other Communications Disorders (NDCD) Advisory Council.
-The function of the Council is to advise the Director, NIDCD, on matters relating to the conduct and support of research and research training, health information dissemination, and other programs with respect to disorders of human communication.
+The function of the Council is to advise the NIDCD director on matters relating to the conduct and support of research and research training, health information dissemination, and other programs with respect to disorders of human communication.

 - The NIDCD seeks patients to participate in NIDCD clinical trials.
 Clinical research studies (sometimes called trials or protocols) are a means of developing new treatments and medications for diseases and disorders.

 - The NIDCD exhibits at and participates in national conferences of organizations that have an interest in the research areas of the Institute.
 NIDCD publications and other materials are disseminated to participants.
-The NIDCD also produces a Resources Directory to encourage networking among individuals and organizations with an interest in human communication disorders.
-The Directory is regularly updated online at http://www.nidcd.nih.gov/directory/.
+The NIDCD also produces a regularly updated Resources Directory to encourage networking among individuals and organizations with an interest in human communication disorders.

 - In October 2008, the NIDCD launched It's a Noisy Planet.
-Protect Their Hearing.
-This health education campaign is designed to increase awareness among parents of children ages 8 to 12 ("tweens") about the causes and prevention of noise-induced hearing loss.
+Protect Their Hearing®.
+This health education campaign is designed to increase awareness among parents of preteen children (ages 8 to 12) about the causes and prevention of noise-induced hearing loss.
 With this information, parents and other adults can encourage children to adopt healthy habits that will help them protect their hearing for life.
-Visit the Noisy Planet web site at www.noisyplanet.nidcd.nih.gov.

 For more information about public liaison activities, contact:

 National Institute on Deafness and Other Communications Disorders